Getting your Trinity Audio player ready... |

 As you learn to recognize and apply the concepts being tested in GMAT Quant questions, you’ll see that you don’t need a calculator after all.

-Strategy 2: Drill Realistic GMAT Quant Practice Questions.
+Strategy 2: Drill with Realistic GMAT Quant Practice Questions

 What is the units digit of 749?

 Upon seeing this question, was your first reaction that the only way to solve this problem is by using a calculator?
 If so, you’re not alone.
 The good news is that there is an elegant solution for questions involving units digit patterns, and that solution does not require a flurry of intricate calculations on a calculator.
-Check out the solution to the above question:
+Check out the background surrounding the procedure and the solution to the above question here:

 Once you understand the methods used to obtain the units digit of 749, this problem becomes relatively easy.
+(By the way, the answer is 7.)
 However, developing the skills to attack problems such as this one certainly does not happen overnight.
-You have to practice many problems of each question type tested on the GMAT to ensure that you’ve gained mastery.
+Hence, you have to practice many problems of each question type tested on the GMAT to ensure you’ve gained mastery.
 That is why the TTP course contains more than 30 problems just on units digit patterns.
-After you answer 30 questions involving this concept, the skills you need to attack such questions will be second nature.
+As a result, after you answer these questions, the skills you need to attack such questions will be second nature.

 We’ll discuss units digit patterns more a little later, but keep in mind that a “practice makes perfect” mentality applies to every other Quant concept as well.